txt/se24fall/docs/syllabus.md

   mid-semester.
 Feel free to submit early.
 - Exams and essays are done individually.
 Everything else is done in groups of 4.

-Projects comprise large maintainance tasks where you have to extend someone else'e code (groups of 4 people, working in public Github repos-- not NCSU GH):
+Projects comprise large maintenance tasks where you have to extend someone else'e code (groups of 4 people, working in public Github repos-- not NCSU GH):

 - This will demonstrate the important of documentation, design purity, regression tests, etc.